Our Services

 This meant that not only could we provide emotional support within the remit of our professional training's, but we could offer high quality training in these areas also (as well as many others).

-The National Counselling Society (NCS) has reviewed several of training courses, including our Counselling Skills course, trauma training and assessment training and has awarded them with the Quality Checked training recognition status.
-The NCS offers student membership and waivers the joining fee for applicants on NCS recognised courses – this is a reduction of £40.
+The National Counselling and Psychotherapy Society (NCPS) has reviewed several of training courses, including our Counselling Skills course, trauma training and assessment training and has awarded them with the Quality Checked training recognition status.
+The NCPS offers student membership and waivers the joining fee for applicants on NCPS recognised courses – this is a reduction of £40.
 There are many benefits offered to students via this membership.
-For further about membership click on the following links: NCS Membership and NCS Benefits.
+For further about membership click on the following links: NCPS Membership and NCPS Benefits.